MrJadaml/react-camera-view-solution/README.md

 ]
 ```

-Once you have set the initial state of the app, utilize props to have the relavant data flow down to the components that need it.
+Once you have set the initial state of the app, utilize props to have the relevant data flow down to the components that need it.
 Once those components have that data, you will be able to use `{this.props.YOUR_DATA}` to populate your subcomponents with the camera data.

 ### Synthetic Event Handlers

-With our initial data in place you can start working on event handlers, of the syntethic kind.
+With our initial data in place you can start working on event handlers, of the synthetic kind.
 Think about the events you will want to handle on the page...
 You will need to handle a click event with the "ADD TO CART" button,
 as well as one for the trash icon in the cart that will remove a camera option from cart.